michaelsenapon/alx-system_eng/0x02-shell_redirections/README.md

 Task 1 displays a confused smiley
 Display the content of /etc/passwd file
-Displayed the content of /etc/passwd and /etc/hosts files
+Displayed the content of /etc/passwd and /etc/hosts files Displayed the last 10 lines of /etc/passwd file